 The 300 year old clock face was in a very poor state. the face had not been restored for 30 years and was in desperate need of re-painting and the figures required re-gilding.
 Steeplejacks were here for other work and carried out the necessary painting.
 They stripped the face and re-painted it and gold leafed the figures and hands as well as checking the fixings to ensure stability.
 This cost £1265.
 However, a total of £1265 was quickly passed so the enamelling proceeded with the arrival of good weather.
 More than £3000 was raised allowing further work on the clock’s mechanism.

-Fantastic news – the funding for this costly but vital repair is now secured as follows –
+The funding for this costly but vital repair was in large part secured as follows –

 St. Kyneburgha Building Preservation Trust £5,000